|

 Deuteronomy 26:5. | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-| And so Israel is instructed: | "You shall not abhor an Egyptian, because you were a sojourner in his land." | Deuteronomy 23:7. | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
+"You shall not abhor an Egyptian, because you were a sojourner in his land." | Deuteronomy 23:7. | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-| In the | Bible, the term for Egypt is Mizraim (descended of Ham son of Noah).
-The name is plural and literally means the 'two territories'.
-This dual-territory idea (of its valley and delta) has been a dominant feature of Egypt's life from its earliest times. |
+In the Bible, | the term for Egypt is Mizraim (descended from Ham son of Noah).
+This name is plural and literally means the 'two territories'.
+This dual-territory idea (of its valley and its delta) has been a dominant feature of Egypt's life from its earliest times. |

 |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||